Chapter 9: Contract costs

 Answer

-No, costs shouldn’t be deferred solely to align them with revenue or maintain a consistent profit margin across the contract.
-Only costs to fulfill the contract that meet the criteria for capitalization under applicable standards, including the revenue standard, should be capitalized.
-While using an output method for progress measurement may yield varying profit margins from period to period, unlike an input method based on costs incurred, the total profit margin over the contract’s duration remains unchanged regardless of the method used.
-The IFRS Interpretations Committee addressed a similar scenario in its agenda decision ‘Costs to fulfill a contract,’ released in June 2019.
+No. Costs cannot be deferred solely to match costs with revenue or to achieve a consistent profit margin throughout the contract.
+Only costs to fulfil the contract that are capitalisable under other standards, or that meet the criteria for capitalisation in the revenue standard, should be capitalised.
+The use of an output method to measure progress can result in different period-to-period profit margins, unlike an input method based on costs incurred; however, the total profit margin on the contract will be the same under either method.
+The IFRS IC discussed a similar example in its IFRS IC agenda decision, ‘Costs to fulfil a contract’, issued in June 2019.

 The asset recognised from capitalising the costs to obtain or fulfil a contract is amortised on a systematic basis consistent with the pattern of the transfer of the goods or services to which the asset relates.
 An asset related to an obligation satisfied over time should be amortised using a method consistent with the method used to measure progress and recognise revenue (that is, an input or output method).
 Straight-line amortisation might be appropriate if goods or services are transferred to the customer rateably throughout the contract.
 Management might also need to apply judgement to determine the goods or services to which the asset relates.
 Capitalised costs might relate to an entire contract, or could relate only to specific performance obligations within a contract.